nseidm1/TaskExecutor/README.md

 followed by the executeQueue() method.<br>
 2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time.<br>
 4) TaskExecutor has the findTaskByTag(String TAG) method, so you can keep a local List of Task TAGs, and locate them is needed<br>
 5) Tasks also take a bundle.
 I highly encourage proper design, your Task should be designed to perform a discrete operation on the Bundle's data.
+The main bundle is returned in the onTaskComplete callback, and you can define any bundle you'd like to pass to the onTaskUpdate callback.
 <br><br>

 <pre><code>Copyright 2012 Noah Seidman